sr99622/Cayenue/README.md

 The output should include the rule you just added.

-Cayenue in server configuration also requires ports to be opened for Onvif, RTSP and HTTP servers.
+Cayenue in server configuration also requires ports to be opened for ONVIF, RTSP and HTTP servers.
 The following commands should achieve this

 ```
 sudo firewall-cmd --permanent --add-port=8554/tcp